-The Company holds a JEA, entered into on January 22, 2009 by Gold Canyon, and assigned to Irving under the Arrangement, under which JOGMEC contributes 67% of the funding and holds a 67% option to all of the JEA projects.
+The Company holds a JEA under which JOGMEC contributes 67% of the funding and holds a 67% option to all of the JEA projects.

 The Company, as operator of the JEA, conducts REE project identification and exploration.
 The objective of the JEA is to identify, analyze and perform metallurgical evaluation leading to production of REEs.
 All the property investigation costs will be expensed as incurred until the Company assesses whether there is any future benefit of REEs and acquires the rights to the property.